Editor’s note (October 11, 2023): This post was updated to be compatible with the Nextmv Routing app.

 Let’s formulate the problem first directly in R using nested lists and then go over the details.
 The structure corresponds to the required input schema, such that it can be converted to JSON automatically.

-Even without having read the full API input schema specification it is already clear what the problem is about.
-We have 2 vehicles with different capacities and 4 stops, each consuming one quantity.
+Even without having read the full API input schema specification, it is already clear what the problem is about.
+We have 2 vehicles with different capacities and 4 stops, each consuming 1 quantity.
 Thus we will need both vehicles to serve all stops.
 Each stop has a position and we use the global default settings to set a common start/end location for the vehicles as well as a speed in m/s and the date time when the shift of the vehicle starts.

 A full overview about the cloud format can be found in our docs.